neuefische/wd-flipped-classroom-curriculum/sessions/css-structure/challenges-css-structure.md

 You created a structure of individual components in the previous exercise.

-Now let's create a separated CSS file for each component.
-The filename should correspond with the component name.
+Now create a separate CSS file for each component.
+The file name should match the name of the component.

 In addition all styles used across multiple components should be moved into a `global.css` file.
 (e.g. type selectors as `body` or the universal selector `*`)